 Turning Action Into Organizing

-OFA has designed a five part series aimed at developing skills in persuasion and communication.
-In this series, we cover effective listening, communicating your values, knowing your ‘why’, developing your theory of change, motivational interviewing and key skills for talking to voters—ultimately developing a suite of skills that you can use to have more effective conversations.
-This series combines social science, psychology, and best practices for political organizers, and gives participants room for practice, feedback, and application of the craft—right in time for 2018.
+OFA has designed a multi-part series for volunteers to address this gap in understanding through their own local community organizing work.
+Three of those trainings are shown below and focus on sharpening skills in persuasion and communication.
+They cover effective listening, communicating your values, knowing your 'why', and developing a theory of change for how your actions lead to impact—ultimately helping you develop a suite of skills that you can use to have more effective conversations.
+This series combines social science, psychology, and best practices for political organizers, and gives participants room for practice, feedback, and application of the craft.

 Effective Conversations I: Effective Listening